Boston Terrier VS Pug

 Health and Lifespan

 The Boston Terrier typically lives 11–13 years, while the Pug has a lifespan of 13–15 years.
-Both breeds have their own set of common health concerns, and prospective owners should look for breeders who perform comprehensive health testing.
+Key health concerns include Brachycephalic Obstructive Airway Syndrome for the Boston Terrier and Brachycephalic Obstructive Airway Syndrome for the Pug.
+Both breeds benefit from breeders who perform comprehensive health testing.

 Cost